“I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones.” –

 Britain had its own Cold War Secret Intelligence Service — aka SIS, MI6, the Firm, or “Her Majesty’s Secret Service” — that sometimes worked in tandem with the CIA.
 MI6’s fictional hero was Ian Fleming’s James Bond, Agent 007.
 Fleming worked in special forces during WWII and helped jumpstart America’s OSS that morphed into the CIA.
 As we’ll see in the next chapter, Fleming worked closely with the CIA to overthrow Fidel Castro in Cuba in the early 1960s.
 In addition to regular espionage, the CIA manipulated elections in countries like Italy (contributing to communists losing in 1948) and funded softer operations through indirect cultural organizations that distributed Western (but not explicitly anti-communist) literature and supported Western culture through the short waves with Radio Free Europe, based in West Germany.
+Berlin, symbolically, became a hotbed of uninhibited artistic expression (also, David Bowie recorded his Berlin Trilogy there in the 1970s).
 Unfortunately, Radio Free Europe goaded on and misled rebellious Hungarians into thinking that the West would come to their aid in fighting off their communist oppressors, but Dwight Eisenhower’s administration instead chose to avoid provoking the Soviets, hanging the rebels out to dry.
-The Hungarian Revolution failed at the cost of 16k civilian casualties, discouraging like-minded republicans elsewhere behind the Iron Curtain.
+The 1956 Hungarian Revolution failed at the cost of 16k civilian casualties, discouraging like-minded republicans elsewhere behind the Iron Curtain.
 At the height of the Cold War, the USSR spent more trying to jam Western radio than it did on its own radio propaganda.
 President John Kennedy said such Western media spread a little of what Thomas Jefferson called the “contagion of liberty.”

 Finally, the National Security Agency (NSA) started in 1952 to listen in on signals and messages pertaining to intelligence and counter-intelligence.
 It’s gained special notoriety during the War on Terror between 2001 and 2015 because it filtered public email and phone meta-data and is one of the largest agencies by personnel and budget.
 The early Cold War thus spawned as many lasting bureaucracies as the New Deal, as offshoots like the National Reconnaissance Office (NRO) sprang from the Department of Defense.